emilypx/appfair.github.io/index.md

 ### How can I change the category of my app in the **App Fair.app** catalog?

+The App Fair uses the information in your App's `Info.plist` to categorize the app in the catalog.

 ### Where does the **App Fair.app** catalog get its information about apps?

 The catalog browser application uses the public GitHub API to list all the releases for the [appfair/App](https://github.com/appfair/App) project, which it cross-references with the list of forks for the organization information.
 Assets such as the localization information and icon for the app are retrieved from the releases assets.

-### Can a user revert to an older version of an app?

-When **App Fair.app** installs an update to an existing app, it will place the older version in the user's Trash.
-As long as the user's trash remains un-emptied, the previous version of the app will remain available to use user for reversion.
+### How can I monetize my app?

+Apps available through the **App Fair.app** catalog browser application are always free.
+Activating GitHub sponsorships will enable your account to accept financial contributions to your project through any of the supported funding model platforms: GitHub Sponsors, Patreon, Open Collective, Ko-fi, Tidelift, Community Bridge, Liberapay, IssueHunt, and Otechie.
+When sponsorships are enabled, your app's container will automatically add a Help menu link to the sponsorship service.

-### How can I remove my app from the App Fair?
+### How can I remove my app from the App Fair catalog?

 The simplest way to remove your app from showing up in the **App Fair.app** catalog is to mark your repository or organization as "private", or else archive (or delete) your organization's `/App` fork.